pstringe/Research-Development-and-Applications/Notes/Notes on process composition and self-reference to demonstrate stimulus-response.md

 PROP : PCSR : 0.1 : $((f_0 f_0) \Rightarrow f_1)$
 PROP : PCSR : 0.1 : $(f := (f\ f)) \cong (F:= (F\ )(O\ F))\ F))$
 PROP : PCSR : 0.2 : $((f_0\ f_0) \Rightarrow f_1) \cong (F_0\ ) F_0\ ) F_1))$

+NOTE :  As the complexity of our systems increases, instead of attempting to emulate our formal syntax for the process calculus, we introduce a technical syntax.

 PROP : PCSR : 0.3 :
 ```
 (